Beneficial Ownership Information (BOI) for Authors: Everything You Need to Know

 What Authors are Impacted by Beneficial Ownership Information?

-And if you’re a foreign company (corporation, LLC, etc.) registered to do business in any U.S. State or Tribal jurisdiction by filing a document with a secretary of state or similar office of the State or Tribe…
+If you’re a foreign company (corporation, LLC, etc.) registered to do business in any U.S. State or Tribal jurisdiction by filing a document with a secretary of state or similar office of the State or Tribe…

-You’re impacted too.
+You’re impacted by BOI.

 In short: